Treating Eating Disorders – Binge Eating Disorder

 - Hypertension (high blood pressure)

 - Gallbladder disease

 - Gastrointestinal difficulties

-However, there is a strong co-relation between Binge eating disorder and depression and other psychological disorders such as anxiety, phobias, post-traumatic-stress-disorder (PTSD) and substance abuse.
-There is also a strong link between abuse and the development of Binge eating disorder.
+However, there is a strong correlation between Binge eating disorder and depression and other psychological disorders such as anxiety, phobias, post-traumatic stress disorder (PTSD) and substance abuse.
+There is also a strong link between abuse and the development of Binge eating disorders.